hjylha/RCTpricecalculator/readme.md

 ![Price Calculator window](pricecalculator.png)

 The calculator uses kivy for its GUI.
-Other extra packages are not used.
+More detailed list of dependencies can be found in *requirements.txt*.

 To launch the calculator, type